This is the capital city of Canada.

 What is the Czech Republic?

 The Czech Republic officially adopted Czechia as its short English name in 2016.
-While the country was formed in 1993, the government approved the single-word name to make it easier for international use, similar to how "France" is used instead of "the French Republic".
+The government approved the single-word name to make it easier for international use, similar to how "France" is used instead of "the French Republic".

 This is the boiling point of water in Celcius.